 Let’s say you have been saving for a while and now you are looking to invest a portion of your savings.
 In another scenario you might have come into a sudden windfall of money from an inheritance, gift, etc.

 When you have a large pot of money to invest, you have two main choices.
 You can either invest lump sum or over time.
 What are the advantages/disadvantages of both options and what should you take into account besides the present and potential value of your investments?

 What Is Pound Cost Averaging?

-Pound Cost Averaging (PCA) is the technique where you divide your lump sum into portions and drip feed that amount into the market.
+Pound Cost Averaging (PCA), the UK equivalent of dollar cost averaging, is the technique where you divide your lump sum into portions and drip feed that amount into the market.
 Look at the graph below.
 You can see how PCA can benefit you in a falling market.

 PCA allows you to buy more shares if the share price decreases, leading to a portfolio with greater value when the share price rebounds.

 PCA Benefits You If The Market Falls

 In the figure below I am using the example of someone with £10,000 to invest.
 If the investor invests everything immediately in month one (light green), when the share price (yellow dotted line) is £100, in 10 months time they will still have the same number of shares (100 at £100 each = £10,000 value).
 This is the lump sum method.